 Bilateral relations are cordial and collaborative.
 The level of trade between the two countries has fluctuated.
-There are a number of bilateral agreements in various fields being negotiated, which will constitute an important framework in advancing the bilateral relations.
+There are several bilateral agreements in various fields being negotiated, which will constitute an important framework for advancing bilateral relations.

 South Africa supports all international initiatives and the government of Iraq's efforts to restore stability and build inclusive and effective governance.
 The country reaffirmed its support for the mandate of the UN Mission in Iraq.
 It also supports the sovereignty and territorial integrity of Iraq in line with the principles of the UN Charter.